 Medicine is what you make of it.
 In Asakusa, Bonji Bar stocks three-snake liquors and homemade peyote tequila: it’s all natural, I would argue.
 But I stick to less psychoactive forms of self-medication, and so seek out Hiroyasu Kayama: less medicinal drinks maker, more alcoholic alchemist.
 He’s the owner of Bar Ben Fiddich, on the ninth floor of a nondescript building in Shinjuku.
 In this dark, woody space, jars of yakushu infusions and dry ingredients sit above antique bottles of triple sec, absinthe and pastis.
 With these tools Kayama creates precise, flawless cocktails in the Japanese mode – with a side order of intricate herbalism.

-He crumbles dried wormwood flowers straight from a branch into a cocktail shaker, explaining that for the past 10 years he’s been growing ingredients on his family farm in Saitama prefecture, north of Tokyo.
+He crumbles dried wormwood flowers straight from a branch into a cocktail shaker, explaining that for more than 10 years he’s been growing ingredients on his family farm in Saitama prefecture, north of Tokyo.
 He’s particularly keen on wormwood and all things absinthe.
 ‘It’s a small market in Japan, but I want to grow the market.
 I like the history, the aroma, the taste,’ he explains.